 This will make it easier to allocate your ancestors numbers as you find them.
 If you find you do not have some information about your ancestors, do not worry; you can always add them in at a later date by leaving that number blank to be filled in later.

 If you wish to include the siblings of your direct ancestors, you could issue each of them a number and a letter, such as 2a, 2b etc for your male ancestors siblings, and 3a, 3b etc for your female ancestors brothers and sisters.
 Each male ancestor is allocated an even number, and each female ancestor is allocated an odd number.

-Whichever way you choose to begin recording family history, organising your data makes it easier to transport all your relevant information when you take a research trip to a Record Office.
+Whichever way you choose to begin recording family history, organising your information using a paper filing system or computer software program is prudent so that you can can transport all your relevant information when you take a research trip to a record office that much more effortlessly.

 Keeping a note of all your sources might be a time-consuming process, but it will save time in the future because you will know precisely where you have found each piece of information, making it easier to explain to third parties where your information originated, and for you to find the document again should you need to.
 You should also make a note of where a specific document is located in your collection.

 It is always prudent to take a photocopy of each source you look at, adding how you obtained the copy.
 This will make it easier to transfer the information from the source to your own records, and to see clues in the source you may have missed when looking at the original.